Bloodborne Pathogens

 Workplace Requirements

 As part of OSHA’s Bloodborne Pathogens Standard, healthcare organizations must also abide by certain requirements.
 First, healthcare facilities must have a written exposure control plan.
-The exposure control plan outlines job classification and occupational exposure to bloodborne pathogens and then procedures to follow if an exposure occurs.
+The plan outlines job classification and occupational exposure to bloodborne pathogens and procedures to follow if an exposure occurs.

 Healthcare organizations must update exposure control plans every year and document that they have implemented safety practices.
-The use of engineering controls, such as safety needles or sharps disposal containers, should also be part of this plan.
+Engineering controls, such as safety needles or sharps disposal containers, should also be part of this plan.
 Safe handling and cleaning practices of specimens, laundry, contaminated sharps, and other materials should be discussed as well.
 A post-exposure plan should also be outlined in the facility’s exposure control plan, including follow-up and occupational health appointments [6].

 In addition, healthcare organizations are required to provide PPE to healthcare workers.
 They must repair, replace, maintain, and clean all PPE.
 Warning labels and signs communicating potential hazards should be affixed to containers and posted.
 They must also detail where potential hazard items are stored and how they are transported.
 Healthcare employers should also ensure that all employees have received initial and annual information and training regarding bloodborne pathogens and maintain these training records.
 Furthermore, hepatitis B vaccinations should be made available to all healthcare professionals with potential occupational exposure within 10 days of their employment date [6].